Is Quinoa Low FODMAP? Yes, At Most Realistic Portions

 For comparison, a typical rice portion in a burrito bowl or as a side is usually around 150 to 200 g cooked.
 You can swap that one-for-one with quinoa and stay comfortably inside the low-FODMAP range.

 One caveat on quinoa pasta.
 It's rarely pure quinoa.
 It's usually blended with corn, rice, or legume flours, and some brands add inulin or chicory root fiber for texture.
-The FODMAP load depends on the blend, so check the ingredient list and look up the brand in the Monash app rather than assuming all quinoa pasta behaves the same.
+The FODMAP load depends on the blend, so check the ingredient list and look up the brand in the Monash app rather than assuming all quinoa pasta behaves the same way.

 White, red, black, tricolor: they all work